Stopping the spread of COVID-19 within our workforce and community.

 We urge users to stay home if they are sick, consistently practice good hygiene, and follow social distancing restrictions:

-Playgrounds, skateparks and outdoor fitness stations have been reopened for public use from Friday, 15 May.
+Playgrounds, skateparks and outdoor fitness stations are open for public use.

 If the community does not follow the correct precautions, the City of Canada Bay may be forced to restrict access to these public spaces.